Oscilllator/quartz/content/20250607 full wave inversion for sound.md

 - Doing all calculations in float64 - to try to rule out numerical precision issues
 - Moving the circles in the sound speed grid around
 - Transposing the x and y positions of the sensors transposes the positions of the singularities.
+- Increasing the duration of the simulation.
+The current duration is set by the amount of time taken for a signal to propogate from one end of the grid to the other.
+Since this problem involves scattering, I thought the required time might be longer.
+But no, you get the exact same singularities pretty much.
 ### Things that have some effect
 - Source frequency.
 The tutorial had 1e6.
 This is what 1e7 looks like: